neopragma/cobol-unit-test/README.md

 ### Other fixes:
 * Fixed a lot of warnings and performance issues with the z/OS COBOL compiler.
 * Many refactorings for easy of maintenance.

+Note: CICS mocking only uses the first two CICS commands as keywords, so it is not possible to mock two very similar CICS commands in the same testsuite.